 Visit animals of all shapes and sizes at the Ararat Ridge Zoo!
 It’s fun for all ages and provides biblical teaching on the animal kingdom.

-The zoo, petting area, kangaroo walkabout, and animal shows are included with Ark Encounter admission.
+The zoo, Children’s Zoo, kangaroo walkabout, and animal shows are included with Ark Encounter admission.
 Camel rides and camel encounters have an additional cost.

 During your stroll through the Ararat Ridge Zoo, you’ll encounter mammals, birds, and reptiles from every corner of the planet.
 It’s perfect for the budding scientists or animal lovers in your family!
 Keep reading to learn more about our zoo activities and to meet some of our incredible animals.